VishvasPancholi1604/Verification-IP-and-Testcases-Generator/README.md

 * NOTE :
 User can enter 'all' as input for selecting each components.
 User can enter index of components which has to be ignored by starting with '!'.
-    - i.e. !9,5 will create select each components except referance model and monitor.
+    - i.e. !9,5 will create each components except referance model and monitor.

 #### Environment Support